Last updated on November 15, 2019 at 18:05

 Drugs can be given through the skin by adding patches that contain lipophilic drugs to the skin.
 This causes the drugs to be absorbed directly into the blood stream, which circumvents the liver and prevents the first-pass effect.

-This is used for oestrogen, nicotine, melatonin, nitrate and analgesic drugs.
+This is used for oestrogen, nicotine, melatonin, organic nitrates and analgesic drugs.

 Different formulations like creams, solutions and ointments can be used intravaginally to treat local infection or irritation, as a contraceptive or as a hormone replacement therapy in menopause.